total-typescript/total-typescript-book/book-content/book.md

 };
 ```

-### Making Properties Required
+### `Required`

-On the opposite side of Partial is the Required type, which makes sure all of the properties of a given type are required– even those that started as optional.
+On the opposite side of `Partial` is the `Required` type, which makes sure all of the properties of a given type are required– even those that started as optional.

 This `Album` interface has the `releaseYear` and `genre` properties marked as optional: